shoui520/shoui520.github.io/docs/resources.md

 # TheMoeWay Resources Sheet

 Welcome to TheMoeWay Resources Sheet, resources are categorised into "Learning Japanese" and "Acquiring" Japanese".

+Please suggest additions to this resources page in the `#tmw-resource-page-revamp-contribution` channel of our Discord server.
 ## Learning Japanese

 ### Kana

-- [**※- Tae Kim - The Writing System**](https://itazuraneko.neocities.org/grammar/taekim.html#0%20The%20Writing%20System) - This page has an explanation of what the kana are and what they are used for.
+- [**※ - Tae Kim - The Writing System**](https://itazuraneko.neocities.org/grammar/taekim.html#6%20The%20Scripts) - This page has an explanation of what the kana are and what they are used for.
 You may find this useful if you don't already know.
 - [Itazuraneko Kana](https://djtguide.neocities.org/kana/index.html) - A simple kana recognition game.
 You may want to enable all the hiragana, and katakana and the combinations in order to properly test your skills.
-It also features a "play sound" button, which I recommend you do.
+It also features a "play sound" button, which I recommend you make use of.

 ### Kanji

-*Note: Reading a lot is the best way to learn kanji.
-With this method you learn kanji through learning to read words.
+**Important Note:** Reading a lot is the best way to learn kanji.
+This means you should learn kanji through learning to read words.
 However, you can seek alternatives below if you keep forgetting how to read words you come across, or if you want to learn how to write.*

 - [Remembering The Kanji (RTK)](https://mega.nz/folder/SkUABA5Q#4DT43HxP5vZi1pVq44_TVQ)
 - [(Uses RTK) Learn the Kanji](https://www.learnkanji.guide/) - Guide on how to use RTK.